-Building buyer personas is an excellent way for companies to understand their target audiences and decide how they are going to present their brand image.
+Building buyer personas is an excellent way for you to understand their target audiences and decide how you are going to present your brand image.
 Personas help companies identify both demographic and psychographic information about their consumer, which will provide valuable insight.
-Whatever content a company creates should appeal to potential customers.
-Creating buyer personas will help companies make effective design choices that fit their target consumer’s needs, wants, and values.
+Whatever content your company creates should appeal to potential customers.
+Creating buyer personas will help you make effective design choices that fit your target consumer’s needs, wants, and values.

 4) Identify the competition

 Building a brand identity is all about trying to be unique, visible, and relevant in the industry.
-Without a complete understanding of a company’s competitive landscape, a company’s attempt at building a brand identity might lead nowhere.
-To create an outstanding brand identity, companies should pay attention to how their competitors present themselves.
+Without a complete understanding of your company’s competitive landscape, building a brand identity might lead nowhere.
+To create an outstanding brand identity, you should pay attention to how your competitors present themselves.

 5) Write the creative brief

-With all the information gathered from the previous steps, companies now have everything they need to start the design process.
-They will need to sift through all the data collected and transform their text-based information into appealing, clear visual concepts.
+With all the information gathered from the previous steps, you now have everything they need to start the design process.
+You will need to sift through all the data collected and transform your text-based information into appealing, clear visual concepts.

 6) Design the individual elements

-This step can be the most fun but also the most challenging; it is when companies can unleash their creativity to create visual content that will attract their target audience.
-Anything from logos to blog content can be created during this process, with the primary purpose of establishing a solid brand identity for a company.
+This step can be the most fun but also the most challenging; it is when you can unleash your creativity to create visual content that will attract your target audience.
+You can create anything from logos to blog content during this process.
+The primary purpose is to establish a solid brand identity for a company.

 Each element of the design process should influence the other regardless of whether it is text-based or visual.
 This can be complicated, since there are quite a few elements that companies need to keep in mind when trying to create a cohesive brand identity.